 Coinage legislation under President Roosevelt

-Act of June 19, 1934: Required the proportion of silver to gold in the monetary stocks of the United States to be increased and maintained at one-fourth of the value of the Nation's monetary reserve.
-It authorized the treasury secretary of the Treasury to purchase silver at home and abroad.
+Act of June 19, 1934: Required the proportion of silver to gold in the monetary stocks of the United States to be increased and maintained at one-fourth of the value of the nation's monetary reserve.
+It authorized the Treasury secretary to purchase silver at home and abroad.

-Act of June 22, 1936: Appropriated approximately $1.48 million through June 30, 1937, to cover the cost of transporting bullion and coins from the mints and assay offices to the Fort Knox Bullion Depository.
+Act of June 22, 1936: Appropriated approximately $1.48 million through June 30, 1937, to cover the cost of transporting bullion and coins from the mints and assay offices to the U.S. Bullion Depository at Fort Knox.

-Act of August 21, 1937: Authorized the secretary of war to transfer to the jurisdiction and control of the secretary of the treasury portions of the property within the West Point Military Reservation in New York.
-Authorized the secretary of the treasury to construct a building for use as a depository and for carrying out any other functions or duties of the treasury department.
+Act of August 21, 1937: Authorized the secretary of war to transfer to the jurisdiction and control of the secretary of the Treasury portions of the property within the West Point Military Reservation in New York.
+Authorized the secretary of the Treasury to construct a building for use as a depository and for carrying out any other functions or duties of the Department of the Treasury.